gdiet/backup/README.md

 * Provide a reference for subsequent backups of `docs`:
 * `fsc backup /docs /backup/?[yyyy]/![yyyy.MM.dd_HH.mm]/ reference=/backup/????/????.??.??_*`

-When a `reference` is provided, the backup utility checks whether the source and the reference "look similar".
+When a `reference` is provided, the backup utility looks for the reference directory in the DedupFS, resolving '`*`' and '`?`' wildcards with the alphabetically last match.
+Then the backup utility checks whether the source and the reference directory "look similar".
 This is to reduce the probability of accidentally specifying an incorrect `reference`.
 Use the `forceReference=true` parameter to skip this check.

 **Excluding files / directories from the backup:**